-Afternoon Pick-UpAFTERNOON PICK-UP
+Afternoon Pick-Up

 ALL BUS RIDERS must report promptly to the Activities Building to catch their buses as directed by the supervising teachers.

-BUS TRANSPORTATION

 School Bus Dismissal

 Once the bus schedules are set up, students are informed of the bell times and bus stops.
 They are also instructed to proceed directly to their assigned bus stop, to get in line, and to wait in line in an orderly fashion.
 They may not visit anywhere on the way to the bus stop (e.g., classrooms, bathroom) without the express permission of the homeroom teacher and, once in the bus line, they may not leave without permission from the duty teacher.